backstage/backstage/docs/integrations/azure-blobStorage/discovery.md

 ---

 :::info
 This documentation is written for [the new backend system](../../backend-system/index.md) which is the default since Backstage [version 1.24](../../releases/v1.24.0.md).
-If you are still on the old backend system, you may want to read [its own article](./discovery--old.md) instead, and [consider migrating](../../backend-system/building-backends/08-migrating.md)!
 :::

 The Azure Blob Storage account integration has a special entity provider for discovering catalog